 The College offers fee waivers to all potential and current students based on specific criteria which each student is required to meet.
-The fee waiver amounts change throughout the year, therefore, students are required to speak to school admissions and/or administrative staff to learn more about the criteria and amounts.
+The fee waiver amounts change throughout the year, therefore, students are required to speak to administrative staff to learn about the criteria and amounts.
 Students who meet the requirements and accept the fee waiver will be required to sign a fee waiver agreement.